This is a new strand, a quest which will go round the country – seasides, cities, spa towns….

 I also think its undulations help Lavenham’s picturesque quality.
 Fun to descend on a bike too.

-For me, I want history – that’s pre 1700, timbered buildings, maybe some warm stone and brick; authentic (not manufactured) charm; local but not yokel; something to visit other than just shops, although I like several of those; an outstanding medieval church, something else heritage to visit, and something to do by night.
+My ideal village has history – that’s pre 1700, timbered buildings, maybe some warm stone and brick; authentic (not manufactured) charm; local but not yokel; something to visit other than just shops, although I like several of those; an outstanding medieval church, something else heritage to visit, and something to do by night.
 A monthly film club/dramatics club/some quality concerts would be suffice for a village (but not for me, I do need my city).
 Colour is also important, and a little variety.
 Lavenham, you’re still winning.

 Suggestions for contesters welcome.
 Or people who want to stick up for Burnham Market – I would gladly be proved wrong.